piam/bjc-course/curriculum/07-Printing3D/readings/02-Printing-in-3D.md

 ![list](Tutorial.PNG)

+Follow the instructions in Tutorial 1 and drag the appropriate blocks into the window.
 By the end of Tutorial 1, you should have an object that looks like this:

 ![list](bb2.PNG)